hossanrose/app-eks-prometheus/helm/README.md

 Deployed Application can be accessed with [http://app.hossanrose.com](http://app.hossanrose.com)

 ### Automated deployment
-Application will be autodeployed when triggered by build|push workflow or on any change in pyapp directory.
+Application will be autodeployed when triggered by build|push workflow or on any change in pyapp chart directory.
-The [Deploy]((../.github/workflows/deploy.yml) workflow is used for auto deployment
+The [Deploy](../.github/workflows/deploy.yml) workflow is used for auto deployment.

 ## Prometheus deployment